Current Welsh Government guidance is to Keep Wales Safe and travel only if your journey’s essential.

 Nextbike membership is currently free key workers and you can find out more here.

-Please try to maintain social distancing (staying 2 metres apart from others) when you’re walking or cycling, for example when approaching or passing other pedestrians or waiting at crossings and traffic lights.
+Please try to maintain physical distancing (staying 2 metres apart from others) when you’re walking or cycling, for example when approaching or passing other pedestrians or waiting at crossings and traffic lights.

 Please wash your hands for at least 20 seconds or use hand sanitiser before and after cycling.